milanm/architecture-docs/README.md

 # Software Architecture Documentation with arc42 and C4 Model

 This repository provides an example of generating architecture documentation using the arc42 template and the C4 model, with the help of Structurizr CLI and Asciidoctor.
-The documentation includes various architectural views and diagrams, generated automatically using Docker and Docker Compose.
+The documentation includes various architectural views and diagrams, generated automatically using Docker and Docker Compose locally, or by using GitHub pages.

+The complete explanation of the process is explain in [the text](https://newsletter.techworld-with-milan.com/p/documenting-software-architectures).

+## Give a Star! :star:

+If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!

 ## Overview